 Implications of the study results

-Although the parallel squat has been generally regarded as primarily a leg-extensor activity, the results of this study show that trunk extensors play a very significant and perhaps even a dominant role.
-The muscular torques for the trunk extensors was found to be substantially greater than the thigh and shank torques across a wide range of trunk-angle positions.
-The authors conclude that the widespread recommendation of the squat as one of the primary exercises for developing quadriceps needs to be altered in the light of their findings.
+Although the parallel squat has been regarded as primarily a leg-extensor activity, the results of this study show that trunk extensors play a very significant and even a dominant role.
+The muscular torques for the trunk extensors were found to be greater than the thigh and shank torques across a wide range of trunk-angle positions.
+The authors conclude that the widespread recommendation of the squat as one of the primary exercises for developing quadriceps needs to be altered in light of their findings.
 Those recommending the exercise primarily for quadriceps development should either ensure that a high trunk angle is maintained or suggest other exercises that more directly involve the quadriceps.
-In practice, of course, given the observed tendency of inexperienced lifters to move their hips backwards and lean forward more when coping with heavy loads, it is unlikely that the squat is a generally effective exercise for development of the quadriceps group.
+In practice, of course, given the observed tendency of inexperienced lifters to move their hips back and lean forward more when coping with heavy loads, it is unlikely that the squat is an effective exercise for development of the quadriceps group.